Visualize the following scenario:

 Hence, you need to make sure that the search feature on your site works well, and preferably has filters for letting customers refine their results.

 Lack of Product Images/Poor images

 Customers are giving up their tactile ability to inspect a product when shopping online.
 In this case, product images are of utmost importance.

-It’s only through images that your potential customer will make a decision about buying the product.
+It’s only through images that your potential customer will decide between buying the product.